-Projects that are located in a census tract(s) meeting the criteria listed below, as evidenced through submission of a Scoring - Affordability Risk Index Certification can earn up to five (5) points.
+Projects that are located in a census tract(s) meeting the criteria listed below for Affordability Risk Index Certification can earn up to five (5) points.

 A list of the census tracts, their relative rates of change and their Affordability Risk Index score and supporting data can be found in the Affordability Risk Index Data on the Website.